FAKOKEFTEDES

 Salt

-Neutral cooking oil (canola, vegetable)
+Neutral cooking oil (canola or vegetable)

 To plate: greek yoghurt, crunchy chilli oil